lun0522/lighter/README.md

 also responsible for providing the names of required extensions and help create **VkSurfaceKHR**.

-# 2. OpenGL wrappers (lighter/wrapper/opengl/)
+# 2. OpenGL backend (lighter/renderer/opengl/)

-Not implemented yet.
+For now, we only have a minimal example of using OpenGL in this project.
+This is expected to be extended in the future.

-# 3. Vulkan wrappers (lighter/renderer/vulkan/)
+# 3. Vulkan backend (lighter/renderer/vulkan/)

-We don't aim to implement OpenGL APIs on the top of Vulkan APIs, but we will try to create different levels of wrappers to enable the user to take advantage of Vulkan to meet different needs.
-The user may simply use the high-level wrappers to render simple models and texts, which should not be much harder than using OpenGL APIs (hope so), or directly use low-level wrappers for flexibility.
+We don't aim to implement OpenGL APIs on the top of Vulkan APIs, but we do try to create different levels of abstractions to make life easier.
+Classes are grouped into two categories:

+- Wrappers, which provide C++ object oriented interfaces for Vulkan objects.
+- Extensions, which provide high level abstractions, built on the top of wrappers.
+Our ultimate goal is to have a layer above various graphics APIs, so that we just need to provide high level descriptions about what we are trying to do, and it will lower descriptions to calls to these extensions.

 ## 3.1 Contexts (basic_context, basic_object, validation and window_context)